wayinone/wayinone.github.io/README.md

 	 ```txt
 	 jekyll serve
 	 ```
- - Then go to your browers and go to: http://localhost:4000/
+ - Then go to your browser and go to: http://localhost:4000/
  - Every time you make change in the local repository, the jekyll server will update the code and the local webpage will display your work.
- - Keey an eye on powershell since sometime there is bug and you wont see any change in the site.
+ - Keep an eye on powershell since sometime there is bug and you wont see any change in the site.
  - If the website is not updating and no error message, just delete the `/_site` folder, and build again by: (remember to ctrl+C to end the current session.
 	 ```txt
 	 jekyll serve